BULLYING AND HARASSMENT POLICY (GP 47)

 6.8.4 Office of Student Support, Rights, and Responsibilities for Reports about Students;

-6.8.5 Office of General Counsel and University Secretary, for Reports about members of the University Community whose affiliation with the University does not fall within section 6.8.1 to 6.8.4.
+6.8.5 Office of General Counsel, for Reports about members of the University Community whose affiliation with the University does not fall within section 6.8.1 to 6.8.4.

 6.9 The Chief Safety Officer is responsible for: